Computer Science Degree

 Computer scientists create technology and systems used in almost all areas of modern life.
-Plus, graduates are in very high demand with high starting salaries.
-Your computer science degree will prepare you for software and hardware related problem-solving and development, analytical skills, teamwork, technical skills, and everything else you need for a professional career.
+Plus, graduates are in very high demand with high starting computer science salaries.
+Your computer science degree will prepare you for software and hardware-related problem-solving and development, analytical skills, teamwork, technical skills, and everything else you need for a professional career.

-As a computer science major, you’ll learn the fundamental principles of computer systems and software engineering as well as programming proficiency in modern language.
+As a computer science major, you’ll lead with the fundamental principles of computer systems and software engineering, as well as programming proficiency in modern languages.
 You’ll also:

 • Take courses related to artificial intelligence, cybersecurity, and data analytics.